darshan-kt/Openpose-gvirtus-docker/README.md

   1. Running OpenPose in Docker with real-time video streaming

-  2. Using the GVirtuS simple application with OpenPose
+  2. Integration of simple openpose application with GVirtuS

 ## 1.Running OpenPose in Docker with real-time video streaming
+OpenPose is a real-time multi-person keypoint detection library developed by CMU.
+It estimates human body, face, hands, and foot poses from images or video using deep learning.
+Built on Caffe, it supports GPU acceleration and offers Python/C++ APIs for integration in research, applications, or real-time systems.

 ### Docker Run Command
 To launch the container with all required permissions and capabilities:
 ```bash